 Eligibility for the Scholarship

-Eligible Countries: This scholarship is available for all new international students.
+Eligible Countries: this application is available for all new international students.

-Entrance Requirements: All applicants for this scholarship must:
+Entrance Requirements: All applicants for this application must:

 - Meet the normal admission criteria to the Doctor of Philosophy programme.